 If the Board of Directors considers it necessary for the protection of the public during an investigation of a member or pending the conduct and completion of proceedings under the Massage Therapy Act in respect of a member, the Board of Directors may:

-- Direct the Registrar to impose specified terms, limitations and conditions on the massage therapist’s right to practise; or
+a.
+Direct the Registrar to impose specified terms, limitations and conditions on the massage therapist’s right to practise; or

-- Direct the Registrar to suspend the massage therapist’s right to practise.
+b.
+Direct the Registrar to suspend the massage therapist’s right to practise.

 Whereby the Board of Directors intends to take action with respect to this, the massage therapist will be notified of the Board’s intention in writing.
 The massage therapist will have ten days after the notice is received, to make representation to the Board of Directors in respect of the matter.